KaiL4eK/pyproject-cookiecutter/{{ cookiecutter.project_name }}/README.md

 ## System requirements

 - Python version: {{ cookiecutter.minimal_python_version }}
-- Operating system: Ubuntu 20.04
+- Operating system: Ubuntu or WSL
 - Poetry version >= 1.2.0

 > We tested on this setup - you can try other versions or operation systems by yourself!